 A couple of doors up from 2nd Street Mercantile, Kelly’s pub and grill also has had its door propped, but for a different reason — bringing in from a large van more construction items for an opening soon.
 They are holding firm to a promise to make it in May, probably well before the end.
 So you can buy a sleeveless shirt before they’re gone, or more likely a different trinket or keepsake, then have lunch or dinner too.

-Or, again across the street, nearly directly, Urban Olive and Vine, which sadly closed almost exactly a year ago after the passing of ill co-owner Carol Trainor, promises to re-open, as per its sign on its door, in late spring or early summer.
+Or, again across the street, nearly directly, Urban Olive and Vine, which sadly closed almost exactly a year ago after the passing of ill co-owner Carol Trainor, promises to re-open, as per its sign on its door and glossy lettering on the windows saying Urban Table, in late spring or early summer.
 So we don’t have long to wait for another much differing music and eating option to hit around the mid-downtown.
 We’ve missed, those among us who had opted for different kinds of jazz, having a place to go.

 Less is the progress with the empty two-fold area that housed the shoe store downtown, or the bigger grassy lot that has long set vacant, which replaces the building that was most known for housing a scuba shop, which would be hopping this time of year.